 - A passport, valid for more than 3 months beyond the first day of their trip.

-- A current email address to receive the approved ETIAS visa.
+- A current email address to receive the approved ETIAS visa waiver

-- A debit card or credit card to pay the ETIAS visa fee.
+- A debit card or credit card to pay the ETIAS visa waiver fee

 ETIAS REQUIREMENTS FOR BOSNIA CITIZENS AND HERZEGOVINANS

-The ETIAS requisites for Bosnians and Herzegovinans include a valid passport, a credit or debit card and an email address.
+The ETIAS requirements for Bosnians and Herzegovinans include a valid passport, a credit or debit card and an email address.

 TRAVELING FROM BOSNIA AND HERZEGOVINA WITH AN ETIAS